chankh/fargate-cdk-workshop/content/application/deploy.md

 ---
 title: "Deploy"
-date: 2018-08-07T12:37:34-07:00
 weight: 13
 ---

-Now that we have built and pushed our application Docker image to ECR, we are going to use the `fargate` command to deploy the application to AWS Fargate.
+Now that we have successfully built our first container, we are going to use the `fargate` command to deploy the application to AWS Fargate.

 First we are going to create a load-balancer.
 ```